Prakyathkantharaju/tinylora/Readme.md

 # Tiny Lora

 Writing lora using the tinygrad library.
-This is a work in progress.
+This is work in progress.
 This is similar to Peft library from huggingface link [here](https://github.com/huggingface/peft) but with tinygrad and tinygrad principles.